11 Best Quizlet Alternatives in 2026 [Tested & Ranked]

 6. Memrise: Best for Language Learning

-Memrise is the outlier among Quizlet alternatives.
-It’s not a general study tool like LearnClash or Knowt.
-It’s language-only: native speaker videos, real pronunciation practice, and AI chat buddies (Grammar, Translator, and Culture Buddy, added in 2025).
+LearnClash and Knowt cover whatever topic you throw at them, but Memrise is the outlier that does one job only: language.
+Native speaker videos, real pronunciation practice, and AI chat buddies (Grammar, Translator, and Culture Buddy, added in 2025).

 SRS drives the vocab review system.
 20+ languages, including rare picks like Yoruba and Mongolian that Duolingo doesn’t touch.

-But Memrise pulled community-made courses off the main app in 2025, pushing them to a split-off site called “Memrise Decks,” which effectively deleted years of free content that teachers and language enthusiasts had built and shared across the platform.
+There’s a sour note.
+In 2025 Memrise yanked community-made courses off the main app and shunted them to a split-off site called “Memrise Decks,” which effectively buried years of free content that teachers and language enthusiasts had built and shared across the platform.
 Furious barely covers the reaction.
 Content dries up past B2 level.
-And $24.99/month is a lot for a vocab-only app.
+And $24.99/month is steep for a vocab-only app.

 Best for: Language learners who want native speaker immersion and rare language support.
 Not a general study tool, so only choose Memrise if languages are your primary goal.